-- Let's say a node v sees the rank s node x if v is in x's sub-tree at the time that x becomes a child. - \triangleright A node ν sees at most one node of rank s during the running time of the algorithm. - ▶ This holds because the rank-sequence of the roots of the different trees that contains v during the running time of the algorithm is a strictly increasing sequence. - ▶ Hence, every node sees at most one rank s node, but every rank s node is seen by at least 2^s different nodes.
+- Let's say a node v sees node x if v is in x's sub-tree at the time that x becomes a child. - A node v sees at most one node of rank s during the running time of the algorithm. - This holds because the rank-sequence of the roots of the different trees that contain v during the running time of the algorithm is a strictly increasing sequence. - ▶ Hence, every node sees at most one rank s node, but every rank s node is seen by at least $2^s$ different nodes.